 Do your gums bleed after you brush or floss?
 Are your gums sensitive to hot and cold foods or beverages?
 You may be at risk of developing gum disease.
 Periodontitis, or gum disease, is caused by a buildup of bacteria in the gums.
 The professional dental team at Brookwood Dental Associates provides periodontal disease treatment in Lansdale, PA.

-The early stage of gum disease is gingivitis or gum inflammation.
+Gingivitis, or gum inflammation, is the early stage of gum disease.
 Over time, as bacteria affect the gums, patients can experience gum swelling, sensitivity, and, eventually, recession.
 The health of the gums will also impact the stability of your teeth and bite.
 We work with you to prevent developing gum disease.

 Our office can offer treatment to reverse the symptoms of gum inflammation and infection.
 We provide restorative dentistry services to help patients renew their oral health.